Influence of noise in entanglement-based quantum networks: Introduction

 In this paper, we concentrate on the influence of noise and imperfections in such entanglement-based quantum networks (EBQNs).
-All involved processes - the generation of entangled resource states, their storage in a quantum memory and the manipulation by means of local unitary operations and measurements, are noisy in practice, and all these imperfections crucially influence the quality of the generated target states.
-For some specific states and configurations such as an $N$-qubit GHZ state \cite{dur_stability_2004, hein_entanglement_2005}, an entanglement switch \cite{Cuquet2012, coopmans_netsquid_2021, vardoyan_stochastic_2019, Vardoyan2020, caleffi_2020, nain_2020, nain2022analysis}, the six-qubit Butterfly state \cite{epping_robust_2016, leung_butterfly, hahn_quantum_2019, Satoh2016} or for 1D resource states \cite{jong_2022} the entanglement properties have been studied to some extent, however, the influence of noise in general EBQNs is largely unexplored.
+All involved processes - the generation of entangled resource states, their storage in a quantum memory, and the manipulation by means of local unitary operations and measurements, are noisy in practice, and all these imperfections crucially influence the quality of the generated target states, as schematically depicted in Fig.~\ref{fig:introduction}.
+For some specific states and configurations such as an $N$-qubit GHZ state \cite{dur_stability_2004, hein_entanglement_2005}, an entanglement switch\footnote{We refer to \textit{entanglement switch} as a network structure that performs entanglement swapping.
+In literature, this is also referred to as a quantum switch, which, however, also refers to an approach for communication in indefinite causal orders \cite{caleffi_2020, chiribella2021indefinite, caleffi2023beyond}.} \cite{Cuquet2012, coopmans_netsquid_2021, vardoyan_stochastic_2019, Vardoyan2020, nain_2020, nain2022analysis}, the six-qubit Butterfly state \cite{epping_robust_2016, leung_butterfly, hahn_quantum_2019, Satoh2016} or for one-dimensional resource states \cite{jong_2022} the entanglement properties have been studied to some extent, however, the influence of noise in general EBQNs is largely unexplored.
 While previous work concentrated on memory requirements \cite{pirker_modular_2018,miguel-ramiro_optimized_2021}, it is known that different kinds of states suffer differently under noise \cite{dur_stability_2004, hein_entanglement_2005, Frowis2018}.
-For instance, a GHZ state is particularly susceptible to noise, and even though it is a resource with minimal storage requirements, it will provide a poor performance in the presence of noise, imperfections and decoherence for large systems.
+For instance, a GHZ state is particularly susceptible to noise, and even though it is a resource with minimal storage requirements, it will provide a poor performance in the presence of noise, imperfections, and decoherence for large systems.
 In particular, one cannot produce entangled Bell pairs from GHZ states if the noise is too large, and the threshold becomes more and more stringent with system size \cite{dur_stability_2004}.